Whether they be real or otherworldly, this adaptation captures the spark of stories and adventures – ★★★★★

 Then there’s the more fantastical and eery side of what happens when the Boy lets go of Lettie’s hand, such as the arrival of a witch-like nanny (no, not that one), played by Pippa Nixon in a way which jolts from feigned enthusiasm to something quite unsettling.
 A scene involving several doors is not only one of many nods to The Lion, The Witch and the Wardrobe, but an impressive feat of misdirection from illusions designer Jamie Harrison.
 There’s a lot more to admire in this production, including some profound puppetry from Finn Caldwell and Samuel Wyer.
 Although, it is perhaps symptomatic of the show’s magic that describing them in detail ruins the surprise, and that it is one which has to be seen to be believed.

 Whether it’s the fact that these tricks have a straightforward solution, or the aforementioned, poignant themes of growing up and friendship at its heart, there’s a striking simplicity to Rudd and adapter Joel Horwood’s work.
 To quote Lettie Hempstock, “it is what it is”, and it – The Ocean at the End of The Lane – is nothing short of spectacular.

 The Ocean at the End of the Lane is now playing at the Dorfman Theatre until 25 January.

-Disclaimer: I was invited to watch The Ocean at the End of the Lane for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch The Ocean at the End of the Lane for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.